tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Update-Entity2.md

 ## Authorization

 The account owner can perform this operation.
-Additionally, anyone with a shared access signature that has permission to perform this operation can do so.
+Additionally, anyone with a shared access signature who has permission to perform this operation can do so.

 ## Remarks